-Track II talks are discussions held by non-officials of conflicting parties in an attempt to clarify outstanding disputes; and to explore the options for resolving them in settings; that are less public or less sensitive than those associated with official negotiations.
+Therefore; Track II talks are discussions held by non-officials of conflicting parties; in an attempt to clarify outstanding disputes and to explore the options for resolving them in settings; that are less public or less sensitive than those associated with official negotiations.

 Track II Diplomacy.

-While Track II talks need not necessarily be linked to concurrent; Track I negotiations participants in Track II must have some relations with officials in their countries’ decision-making circles for such talks to be effective.
+However; Track II talks need not necessarily be linked to concurrent.
+Track I negotiations participants in Track II must have some relations with officials in their countries’ decision-making circles; for such talks to be effective.

 Norman Cousins Picture: See page for author, Public domain, via Wikimedia Commons

-1) See James Voorhees.
+- 1) For a history of the Drtmouth Conferences See James Voorhees.
 Dialogue Sustained: The Multilevel Peace Process and the Dartmouth Conferences (Washington DC: S Institute of Peace Press and the Charles Kettering Foundation, 2002).

 Rene Wadlow, President, Association of World Citizens.